calaba/octave-3.8.2-enable-64-ubuntu-14.04/README.md

 5) In addition install manually standard libraries required by Octave:

     (as root)
-    sudo apt-get -y install  libblas-dev liblapack-dev libqhull-dev libglpk-dev libqrupdate-dev libsuitesparse-dev
+    sudo apt-get -y install  libblas-dev liblapack-dev libqhull-dev libglpk-dev libqrupdate-dev libsuitesparse-dev sudo         sudo apt-get -y install  libarpack2 libarpack2-dev

-6) Get the '/x64-libs/_archives/ARPACK/ARPACK' sub-directory of this Repo - copy it to the /opt directory.
+6) (workaround) If the above apt-get install libarpack2 libarpack2-dev doesn't work) - compile ARPACK from sources and install it.
+Get the '/x64-libs/_archives/ARPACK/ARPACK' sub-directory of this Repo - copy it to the /opt directory.
 Then  make & instal the ARPACK library as follows:

     (as root - assuming ARPACK flder and files and the make_so_lib.sh script are copied into /opt/ARPACK) sudo su